testdouble/suture/README.md

 Refactoring or reimplementing important code is an involved process!
-Instead of listing out Suture's API without sufficient exposition, here is an example that we'll take you through each stage of the lifecycle.
+Instead of listing out Suture's API without sufficient exposition, here is an example that will take you through each stage of the lifecycle.

 ## Development